-French III is a continuation of the study and use of French as a global language and the numerous cultures from around the world that use French in their everyday lives.
+Prerequisite: Recommendation of French II teacher French III is a continuation of the study and use of French as a global language and the numerous cultures from around the world that use French in their everyday lives.
 More detailed vocabulary, grammar, and cultural topics will be introduced to build and expand upon the foundation of the language acquired in levels I and II with an emphasis on fluency and immersion.
 We will continue to study French and francophone societies and their impact on our world through communication, cultural comparisons, and a mixture of independent and collaborative study in French.

-Pre-requisite: Recommendation of English I teacher
+SPANISH I Honors -1 credit: 10th G24H04-H Pre-requisite: Recommendation of English I teacher